Interview with Pui Fan Lee

 I think that the whole thing as a package, going to the venue and listening, hearing and seeing is a multi-sensual experience.

 Well at the moment I’ll tell you what I have in front of me as well as all the music and everything for the Nutcracker.
 I am surrounded by pink raffle tickets at the moment; I’m helping to do the school fair.
 I’ve got two sons as well.
 I’m a proper soccer mum; both my sons play on a Saturday league and Sunday league, so you’ll see me around the South East in my wellies around some football pitch.
 So my weekends are taken up by being that embarrassing football mother.

 I love cooking actually, that is my other passion.
 I really love cooking, so that’s what I like to do to run away from everything.

-The BSO’s live screening of the Snowman, with the winning young singers, also features Cbeebies presenter Pui Fan Lee narrating the tale of Tchaikovsky’s Nutcracker in Poole (Tuesday 19 December) and Paddington Bear’s First Concert in Portsmouth (22 December).
+The BSO’s live screening of the Snowman, with the winning young singers, also features Cbeebies presenter Pui Fan Lee narrating the tale of Little Red Riding Hood, will take place at Lighthouse, Poole on Sunday 16 December at 3pm and 7pm.

 For more information or to book tickets, please visit BSOlive.com